LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     validatorsTwoRoundsAgo = deserialized value of the snapshot substore entry with storeKey == uint32be(roundNumber-2) activeDelegates = validatorsTwoRoundsAgo.activeDelegates

-    bftWeights = [
+    bftWeights = [{
+        "address": address,
-        {"address": address, "bftWeight": 1}
+        "bftWeight": 1
-        for address in activeDelegates
-        sorted by lexicographically by address
+    } for address in activeDelegates, sorted by lexicographically by address]
-    ]

     # get the last stored BFT parameters, and update them if needed
     currentBFTParameters = BFT.getBFTParameters(b.header.height)